ericnjanga/Ecomm-Template-1/README.md

 ### Rendering the initial layout
 The initial layout is rendered in ["AppPresentation.js"](https://g????app-presentation.js) by looping inside the `screen` object and rendering subsequent components.
 - ... more later ...

+### How login works

+- After data submitted from the form is submitted, a query is made in firebase to search for the `user object`.
+- If found, the object  `creation date` property is updated.
+- If not found, a new record is created in the database.
+- If "remember" option has been checked, user name, email and phone are saved in localStorage (these values will be later used to autofill login form)
+- logged user object is saved in the `global context`
+- `login panel` is hidden